istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 keywords: [istio,operator,sail,incluster,istiooperator]
 ---

 The Sail operator is GA with a clear mission: to simplify and streamline Istio management in your cluster.
-By using Kubernetes operator practices, Sail operator aims to add new value to istio by improving the upgrade process.
+By using the Kubernetes operator pattern, Sail operator aims to add new value to istio by improving the upgrade process.

 ## Simplified Deployment & Management

-The Sail operator is engineered to cut down the complexity of installing and running Istio with an operator.
+The Sail operator is engineered to cut down the complexity of installing and running Istio.
 It automates manual tasks, ensuring a consistent, reliable, and uncomplicated experience from initial installation to ongoing maintenance and upgrades of Istio versions in your cluster.
 Besides this, the Sail operator APIs are built around Istio’s Helm chart APIs, which means that all the istio configurations are available through the Sail Operator CRDs’ values.

-We encourage users to go through our live [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs) to help you easily get deep into this new way to manage your istio control plane.
+We encourage users to go through our live [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs) to learn more about this new way to manage your istio control plane.

 The main resources that are part of the Sail operator are:
 * `Istio`: manages your istio control plane.